alvarotrigo/fullPage.js/README.md

 ```
 ---
 ### setAllowScrolling(boolean, [directions])
-Adds or remove the possiblity of scrolling through sections by using the mouse wheel/trackpad or touch gestures (which is active by default).
+Adds or remove the possibility of scrolling through sections by using the mouse wheel/trackpad or touch gestures (which is active by default).

-- `directions`: (optional parameter) Admited values: `all`, `up`, `down`, `left`, `right` or a combination of them separated by commas like `down, right`.
+- `directions`: (optional parameter) Admitted values: `all`, `up`, `down`, `left`, `right` or a combination of them separated by commas like `down, right`.
 It defines the direction for which the scrolling will be enabled or disabled.

 ```javascript